zengineering/zengineering.github.io/_posts/2018-06-05-kotlin-extension-functions.md

               ^
 ```

-After a bout of head-to-desk interaction and referencing the aforementioned documentation concerning static resolution, I found that using this variation compiled just fine and produced the same ```4``` we saw earlier.
+After a bout of head-to-desk interaction and referencing the aforementioned documentation concerning static resolution, I found that using the following variation compiled just fine and produced the same ```4``` we saw earlier.
 ```Kotlin
 // extremely useful extension method fun Int.nop() = this